Select Page

 For most of us, we face an endless onslaught of texts, emails, social media, advertisements, buzzes, dings, and whooshes.
 Any number of devices can fight for our attention.

 Screen addiction isn’t even interesting news anymore.
-So many studies have confirmed the dangers that they are even putting apps on phones that will help you monitor your screen time.
+So many studies have confirmed the dangers that they had to put apps on phones that help us monitor our screen time.

-If you want to pursue real productivity and have real impact with your life, you must learn to say No to lots of things so that you can ensure the vitally important things in your life get the best of you.
+If you want to pursue real productivity and have greater impact, you must learn to say No to lots of things so that you can ensure the vitally important things in your life get the best of you.

 Clear priorities for our lives, and our days, can help us surgically slice through the endless potential distractors.

-One key principle from our marriage class last year—No one arrives at a great marriage by accident.
+One key principle from our marriage class a few years ago—No one arrives at a great marriage by accident.
 Cultivating a deep relationship takes large and consistent investments of time.
 There is no hack.

 Whether you want to develop a great marriage or become a great leader, it will mean that you need to cut out a lot of low-value activities in your life.
 That part is often easy.